 Benefits of Prune Juice:

 In India, dried prunes may not be available at all places but don’t lose your heart yet.
-A bottle of prune juice offers all the nutrition similar to fistful of these dried fruits.
-Drinking a glass of prune juice aids in digestion, maintains electrolyte balance, reduces high blood pressure.
+A bottle of prune juice offers all the nutrition similar to a fistful of these dried fruits.
+Drinking a glass of prune juice aids in digestion maintains electrolyte balance, and reduces high blood pressure.

-Prune juice, as a part of regular diet is strongly recommended for those suffering from anemia and other associated complications including difficulty breathing, severe fatigue and mood swings.
+Prune juice, as a part of a regular diet, is strongly recommended for those suffering from anemia and other associated complications including difficulty breathing, severe fatigue and mood swings.
 The juice is rich in boron, which plays a pivotal role in building strong bones and improving muscle coordination.
-Drink prune juice for clearing clogged arteries and also for feel satiated for longer hours, to kill those boredom hunger pangs.
+Drink prune juice to clear clogged arteries and also to feel satiated for longer hours, to kill those boredom and hunger pangs.

-The antioxidant rich juice is the best bet for those suffering chronic lung related ailments including Chronic Obstructive Pulmonary Disease (COPD), lung cancer and emphysema, especially in smokers.
-The goodness of prune juice on gastrointestinal system is established and it helps in preventing colon cancer.
+The antioxidant-rich juice is the best bet for those suffering chronic lung-related ailments including Chronic Obstructive Pulmonary Disease (COPD), lung cancer and emphysema, especially in smokers.
+The goodness of prune juice on the gastrointestinal system is established and it helps in preventing colon cancer.

 How To Add Prunes To Diet?